rtCamp/psat-demos/README.md

 This demo is designed to showcase the behavior of third-party cookies within embedded content across different domains.
 We use an embedded YouTube video as an example of third-party content.
-The demonstration helps users and developers understand how third-party cookies function when interacting with content embedded from other domains.
+The demonstration helps users and developers understand how third-party cookies function when interacting with content embedded in other domains.

 **Domains Used:**